 Pruning is another important part of regular jade plant care.
 Regularly trimming your jade will keep the plant compact, and allow the stem to grow thicker.
 Pinch off new growth or prune off leggy growth to encourage the plant to grow fuller and thicker.
 Be sure to use a sharp pair of pruning snips for the job, or get yourself some bonsai pruning shears.
-If you want, you could use the cuttings you trim off your jade plant to make new plants (see the propagation section above).
+If you want, you could use the cuttings you trim off your jade plant succulent to make new plants (see the propagation section above).

 Jade plants are one of my favorite houseplants.
 They are low maintenance indoor succulent plants, easy to take care of, and they’re beautiful too.
 There are several varieties of jade plants, and it’s fun to collect them.
 If you follow these jade plant care tips, you’ll have no problem keeping your plant alive and thriving indoors!